nipy/nibabel/doc/source/dicom/dicom_intro.rst

 There follows the IOD dataset part of the SOP instance.
 In the case of a file storing an MR Image, this dataset will be of IOD type "MR Image"

+.. rubric:: Footnotes

+.. [#can_be_two] Actually, it is not quite true that there can be only one VR associated with a particular tag.
+A small number of tags have VRs which can be either Unsigned Short (US) or Signed Short (SS).
+An even smaller number of tags can be either Other Byte (OB) or Other Word (OW).
+For all the relevant tags the VM is a set number (1, 3, or 4).
+So, in the OB / OW cases you can tell which of OB or OW you have by the Value Length.
+The US / SS cases seem to refer to pixel values; presumably they are US if the Pixel Representation (tag 0028, 0103) is 0 (for unsigned) and SS if the Pixel Representation is 1 (for signed)

 .. include:: ../links_names.txt